Cultural Facilities Fund

 - Complete the online application including any updates or changes to the organizational profile and Project Overview page.

-- Click the “final submission” button of the online application by the deadline – 5pm on January 10, 2020.
+- Click the “final submission” button of the online application by the deadline – 11:59pm (ET) on January 15, 2021.
 The Mass Cultural Council will receive your application electronically and you will receive an email confirming the submission.
 If you do not receive the automated email receipt, go back to ensure the application has been submitted successfully.
 Be sure to save the PDF Summary of your application for your records.

 III.
 Supplementary Materials:

-Supplementary materials must be submitted electronically via the Mass Cultural Council’s Box.com account by 5pm on January 10, 2020.
+Supplementary materials must be submitted electronically via the Mass Cultural Council’s Box.com account by 11:59pm (ET) on January 15, 2021.

 Once you submit your Intent to Apply, Mass Cultural Council staff will create a folder for your organization in Box.com.
 An invitation to join the folder will be sent to the email address associated with the “Primary Contact” on your application.
 Please allow 1-3 business days to receive the email invitation after submitting your Intent to Apply.